serverlessworkflow/specification/specification/README.md

 Any state can declare to be the start state of the workflow, meaning that when a workflow instance is created it will be the initial state to be executed.
 A workflow definition can declare one workflow start state.

-The start definition provides a 'kind' parameter, which describes the starting options:
+The start definition provides a "kind" parameter, which describes the starting options:

 - **default** - The start state is always "active" and there are no restrictions imposed on its execution.
 - **scheduled** - Scheduled start states have two different choices.
 You can define time-based intervals during which workflow instances are **allowed**